datacamp-content/courses-introduction-to-shell/chapter5.md

   In this chapter, you will see how to go one step further and create new commands of your own.

---- type:ConsoleExercise lang:shell xp:100 skills:1 key:
+--- type:ConsoleExercise lang:shell xp:100 skills:1 key:39eee3cfc0
 ## How can I edit a file?

 Unix has a bewildering variety of text editors,